This is a yarn of three threads, and it got a bit long. The tldr is

 2009-ish.
 I struggled to find a computer for my mom.
 Windows (at that time, I don't know about now) was just too insecure.
 Linux required constant tech support.
 Eventually I prepared for her an OpenBSD machine running Firefox and a basic game (Bubbles I think).

 Obviously, this was not ideal.
-It fulfilled some goals - it worked without requiring any tech support when I wasn't around, and I was ensuring her data safety and privacy - and she was surprisingly happy with too, but I was not happy about how this was such a shrivelled parody of what things could be, and how it limited the ways she could use computers to enrich her life.
+It fulfilled some goals - it worked without requiring any tech support when I wasn't around, and I was ensuring her data safety and privacy - and she was surprisingly happy with too.
+But I was not happy about how this was such a shrivelled parody of what things could be, and how it limited the ways she could use computers to enrich her life.

 Around this time, I joined a new job as a developer for a company that was making iOS apps.
 After a week or so of using the mac at work it hit me - this is the computer I wanted for my mom!